SDC-Navi-Apps/app-preview-info-carousel/CRUD README.md

 ## Read

 > GET, '/api/CRUD/:id'
-> retrieves entry by specified id
+Retrieves entry by specified id

 Requires a param of id